Explore UCD

 2. WHAT IS THE UNIVERSITY’S PROCESS FOE DEALING WITH SUSPECTED CASES OF PLAGIARISM?

-The UCD Student Plagiarism Policy sets out the University’s process for dealing with suspected cases of plagiarism, see sections 7-9 of the policy summarised in the Process Map for School Investigation Procedure.
+The UCD Student Academic Misconduct Procedure sets out the University’s process for dealing with suspected cases of plagiarism.

 3. WHAT IS THE SCHOOL PLAGIARISM PROTOCOL?

-The School Plagiarism Protocol provides additional information on how the School will apply UCD Student Plagiarism Policy.
-It may include the following information: School name, name of the School Plagiarism Adviser (if appointed), Chair and member(s) of the School Plagiarism Committee; information about the referencing / citation system(s) in use in the School and any other information that clarifies the procedural steps that will be taken for dealing with suspected cases of plagiarism.
-The Head of School is responsible for the development and periodic review of the School Plagiarism Protocol (section 5.2.1).
+The School Plagiarism Protocol provides additional information on how the School will apply UCD Student Academic Misconduct Procedure.
+It may include the following information: School name, name of the School Academic Integrity Adviser (if appointed), Chair and member(s) of the School Academic Integrity Committee; information about the referencing / citation system(s) in use in the School and any other information that clarifies the procedural steps that will be taken for dealing with suspected cases of plagiarism.
+The Head of School is responsible for the development and periodic review of the School Academic Misconduct Protocol (section 3.4).

 4. WHAT IS THE UCD PLAGIARISM TARIFF?